Message about use of cookies

 Follow our tips to help reduce pollution:

-• burn seasoned wood on a low emission appliance
+• Burn dry wood on a low emission appliance.

 Please also take a note of our do's and don'ts below.